seasonedchaos/seasonedchaos.github.io/_posts/2020-08-21-Round-2-Welcome-to-the-Seasoned_Chaos-Casino.md

 category: blog
 date: 2020-08-21
 img: CasinoThumbnail.png
-author: Marybeth Arcodia, Kayla Besong, Kurt Hansen, Kelsey Malloy, and Victoria Schoenwald
+authors:
+- Kelsey Malloy
+- Kayla Besong
+- Marybeth Arcodia
+- Victoria Schoenwald
+- Kurt Hansen
 ---

 <i>This is part 2 of a two-part blog series about ENSO and predictability.
 Make sure you have read our previous post, which explains what ENSO is all about!</i>